enridaga/jena-system-in-jetty-debug/README.md

 WORKS: start the server with `mvn jetty run`, then access it, `curl -v http://localhost:8080/`

-DOES NOT WORK: start the server with `./run.sh`, it will throw the following NPE:
+DOES NOT WORK: start the server with `./run.sh`, it will throw a NPE:

 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError